Please, just stop.

 Ever had those Aussie Bites from Costco?
 Well, I had some of those tasty little things at a gathering the other day, and as I was eating them one right after the other, with no display of manners or temperance whatsoever (a visual of me shoving them by fistfuls into my mouth would be about right), I had a sudden wondering urge to see if I might find a recipe for making them myself.
 That way, I would be able to repay the group for the completely irrational amount of bites I’d consumed, and possibly redeem myself from my gluttonous behavior.
 Off I went, with crumbs around my mouth.
 A bit of research later, I found out that Aussie Bites are a commercial version (and name) of a popular ‘biscuit’ in Australia and New Zealand called Anzac Biscuits.
 I promptly copied four recipe variations down in my little book of everything, and went to work.

 The first batch was good.
 The second batch was better.
 The third batch was amazing.
-The fact that I decided to use ingredients that were on hand, and flippantly venture off the beaten-recipe-path was

 Here, have a go.

 Aussie Bites, Anzac Biscuits, Nutty Buddies, (or whatever you’d like to call them):

 6 cups old fashioned rolled oats

 3/4 cup sunflower seeds

 1/2 teaspoon salt